ethmth/lily/README.md

 Things that need done for the parser:

-- For Loops - Michaela
 - Try statements - Tani
 - Lists/List declarations - Chima
-- Elifs and Ifs without Else statements - Michaela
 - Fix declarations to be possible without assignment?
 Include assignment in declaration - Ethan
 - Update pretty print functions in ast.ml to use LILY syntax - Ethan
 - Parse functional operators - Jay